 Then, as now, bushes grew along the borders between the forest and the agricultural lands.
-Berries attracted bears and birds.
-Wetlands, along with those border areas, provided habitats for small critters and the animals that hunted them.
+These border areas produced berries that attracted bears and birds, and, together with nearby wetlands, provided habitats for small critters and the animals that hunted them.
 Muskrat, skunk, otter, mink, mice, fox, possum, fisher, beaver, and many others.
-Some of these were harvested for their soft fur for clothing and blankets, as well as for food.
+Some of these animals were harvested for their soft fur, for clothing and blankets, as well as for food.

 Please join with me in acknowledging and thanking the Muhheconneok, who retain an active interest in and a fondness for their ancestral homeland.
-On our behalf, I say to them "anushiik" [ah-noo-sheek] which is a Munsee word for thank-you, and "oneewe" [on-ay-wah], the Mohican word.
+On our behalf, I say to them "anushiik" [ah-noo-sheek] which is a Munsee word for thank-you, and "oneewe" [on-ay-wah], the Mahican word.
 In Abenaki, the expression is "wliwni" [oo-lee-oo-nee, meaning "it's all good"].